ZOOL240 Entomology II

 Will be posted on Canvas

 Laboratory exercises and discussion seminars.
-Students who take the course for the second time do not need to repeat specific compulsory activities already done.
+Writing a popular science text Students who take the course for the second time do not need to repeat specific compulsory activities already done.

-Mid-term exam (many short questions), 65 minutes, counts 40% of the grade.
+Mid-term exam (many short questions), 1-2 hrs, counts 50% of the grade.
 Final written exam, 3 hours, counts 50% of the grade.
-The remaining 10% is decided by the quality of the blog text delivered.
-It is not required that the student passes all exams to pass the entire course.
-A passing grade is based on the overall quality of the entire evaluated material.
+The student must pass both exams to pass the entire course.

 Special requirements in Science